tonegas/neu4mes/README.md

 The framework's goal is to allow the users fast modeling and control of a mechanical system such as an autonomous vehicle, an industrial robot, a walking robot, a flying drone.

-The workflow that the framework inspires you to have is as follows:
+Below is the workflow that the framework follows.

 Using a conceptual representation of your mechanical system the framework uses the structured neural network for modelling the considered mechanical device.
 Providing suitable experimental data, the framework will realize an effective training of the neural models by appropriately choosing all the hyper-parameters.